anilkumar1392/EssentialFeedRevised/EssentialFeedRevised/Ref For Persistance Module/Persistance_lecture-15_IntegrationTests.md

 ## The Goal

 The idea is to integrate all the cache model objects and see how they behave in collaboration or in integration.

+In Unit/isolated tests, we preper to run operations in memory when possible, which should be ultra fast.

+In Integration tests, we prefer to use a stack of production instances, with no test doubles.
+This includes a physical file URL to make sure we can create and load the CoreData SQLLite artifacts to disk, which can slow down the tests.